rern/tips_bash/std_redirect.md

 - `0` stdin
 - `1` stdout
 - `2` stderr
-- `> /dev/tty` - non-std - cannot be passed to file or variable
+- `> /dev/tty` - print to screen which cannot be passed directly

 Redirect
 - `|` pipe